diffix/reference/docs/misc.md

 1. All of the wildcard matches are for the same substring except for a small number of substrings associated with an LE number of AIDs.
 In this case an attacker could replace the wildcard with that substring, and the LE rows would be excluded.
 This can be the case for both '%' and '_' wildcards.
 2. All of the wildcard matches are for some length substring N1 or longer except for a small number of shorter substrings of length N associated with an LE number of AIDs.
 In this case an attacker could replace the N-or-more wildcard with an N1-or-more wildcard, and the LE rows would be excluded.

 For example, suppose that in some query, 10 users have card_type 'gold card', and potentially 1 user has card_type 'platinum card'.
-A analyst wants to attack the platinum card holder using a pair of queries using `WHERE card_type LIKE` `'``%card``'` and `WHERE card_type LIKE` `'``%d card``'`.
+A analyst wants to attack the platinum card holder using a pair of queries using `WHERE card_type LIKE '%card'` and `WHERE card_type LIKE '%d card'`.
 The wild card of the first query would have the substring 'gold ' associated with 10 AIDs, and the substring 'platinum ' associated with a single AID.
 These latter rows are LE and would be silently dropped.
 As a result, the two queries would have the same underlying count whether or not the victim was included in the first query.

 As a second example, suppose that in some query, there are 10 'bronze card' holders, 10 'silver card' holders, 10 'platinum card' holder, and potentially 1 'gold card' holder.
 The attacker makes two queries, one with `WHERE card_type LIKE '%____ card'%` and `WHERE card_type LIKE '%----- card'`.
 The first condition includes the single gold card holding victim, and the second condition excludes the victim.
 The following table shows the metadata for each symbol: